Climbing roses are the perfect plants to add height to a garden. The choice is huge, so take time to find the right climber.

 When pruning climbers, cut just above a bud that points in the direction that you want a new stem.
 Avoid cutting above a bud that will direct growth to the garden path, for example.

 Some roses will produce suckers at the base.
-If not removed they’ll take over.
-They’re shoots that grow directly from the rootstock on which some roses are grown.
-Simply pull away suckers as soon as you spot them.Â
+If not removed they'll take over.
+They're shoots that grow directly from the rootstock on which some roses are grown, and are not true to type.
+Simply pull away suckers as soon as you spot them.

-Climbing rose varieties to try
+Climbing rose varieties to grow

 - Rosa ‘Madame Alfred Carrière’ – an old fashioned rose.
 Pale pink, double, scented flowers in July to September.
 Height 4.5m